gjbex/Scientific-C-plus-plus/glossary.md

 Rvalue: An expression that does not refer to a memory location and cannot have its address taken.
 Rvalues typically appear on the right side of an assignment.

+RVO: Return Value Optimization.
+A compiler optimization technique that eliminates the temporary object created when a function returns a value, improving performance.

 SBO: Small Buffer Optimization.
 A technique used in C++ to optimize the storage of small objects by using a small buffer within the object itself, avoiding heap allocation for small sizes.